 What’s a wedding without some music and dancing?
 After all, grooving to peppy numbers with friends and family at the after-wedding party and dancing to Bollywood songs is something all of us enjoy.
 But if you’re wondering how to ensure your guests have a good time when you are on a tight budget, don’t worry.
 Instead of shelling out money for a DJ, curate your own playlist of the most popular songs, hire some speakers, and you will be all set for a fun party.

 You’ve probably been shortlisting dreamy honeymoon destinations with your significant other.
 Travelling in these circumstances might not be exactly wise, so it’s best to postpone your honeymoon till it’s relatively safe.
 Not only will you be more comfortable deferring your travel plans, if finances are limited you can make use of this time to accumulate some savings and get your money’s worth for the honeymoon you have always dreamed of.

 7. Open a savings account

-Your wedding plans may not go as originally anticipated because of COVID-19, but it’s important to adapt to the changing scenario.
+Your wedding plans may not go as originally anticipated because of COVID, but the love and support from your friends and family will totally make your big day a roaring success.
+It’s important to adapt to the changing scenario.
 No matter the scale of your wedding, costs can add up quickly.
 But downsizing and making other changes can help you save money that you can set aside for your future together.
 Here's how to plan your honeymoon on a budget.